Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Requirements for Your CNA License

+Each state oversees CNA training and licensure.
+The specific requirements depend on the desired work location and the nursing career path chosen after program completion.
 Typically, aspiring CNAs must pass a background check and obtain health clearance before enrolling in a program.
-After approximately 4 to 12 weeks of beginning a state-approved CNA training program, students may take the state certificate exam.
+After completing a state-approved CNA training program, students may take the state certificate exam.

 CNA Salary and Job Outlook

 Graduates of CNA programs qualify for entry-level positions.
 According to the Bureau of Labor Statistics, nursing assistants earned a median annual salary of $29,660 in 2019.
 The top 10% of CNAs earned an annual salary of $40,620.
+Salaries vary across industries, with government agencies often offering the highest wages.

+From 2019 to 2029, the demand for CNAs is projected to increase by 8%, with approximately 116,900 new nursing assistant positions being added during that time.
 The increasing healthcare needs of the baby boomer generation have led to a higher demand for nurses.
 To learn more about CNA careers and salaries, visit this page.

 States with High Demand for CNAs

 Employment opportunities and salaries for CNAs vary by state.
 California has the highest number of employed CNAs, with around 100,190 individuals in this profession.
 Florida, New York, Texas, and Pennsylvania are also among the states with the highest CNA employment rates.
-Metropolitan areas such as New York, Newark, Jersey City, Los Angeles, Long Beach, and Anaheim have the highest concentrations of CNA employment.
+However, cities and states with the highest concentration of CNAs do not necessarily offer the best salaries.
+Alaska, New York, Hawaii, California, and the District of Columbia are the top-paying locations for CNAs.

 Career Advancement Options for CNAs

 LPNs and LVNs can earn a certificate or diploma through a community college.
 LPN and LVN programs typically take about a year to complete and prepare graduates to obtain licensure by passing the NCLEX-PN exam.
-Many LPNs and LVNs specialize in areas such as gerontology, midwifery, or orthopedics.

 Under the guidance of RNs, LP